 Customer complain about a humming noise coming from the machine (even when it’s off)

-60 settings give you ultimate control over your coffee beans, making it ideal for those homes with multiple coffee makers around the kitchen, while the LCD display and sleek, stainless-steel material gives the look of a high-end, high-quality appliance.
+60 settings give you ultimate control over your coffee beans, making it ideal for those homes with multiple coffee makers around the kitchen, while the LCD display and sleek, stainless-steel material give the look of a high-end, high-quality appliance.
 This may not be the best coffee grinder for the beginner, but it’s certainly the top choice for those ready to get more serious about their coffee-making skills.

 60 grind settings provide complete control over taste and texture